 The reason for this is obvious —

 Medical marijuana grown in these facilities has an extremely high street value-one gram costs between $5 to$13.50.
-Besides, marijuana in Canada is still illegal for recreational use and the world CIBC markets estimates for completely legalized marijuana sales are expected to reach $10 billion.
+Besides, marijuana in Canada is now legal for recreational use and the world CIBC markets estimates for completely legalized marijuana sales are expected to reach $10 billion.

 Therefore, these facilities are designed and locked to ensure that weed growing inside is completely accounted for.
 One facility went to the extent of scrubbing the air coming out of the processing areas with carbon filters and ozone to remove any odors.
 They also used HEPA filters to remove particulate matter!

 But it’s no easy task to make sure that a bud or a leaf of weed does not go missing.
 These facilities are vast and comprise.
 For instance, a 55,000 square foot facility has: